 - Updates (metrics on audience engagement for your posts on the app)

-- Followers (numerical and demographic information your followers)
+- Followers (numerical and demographic information of your followers)

 2. The Activity Dashboard